Minerals and Mining Program

 Powertech (USA), Inc. is a uranium company that plans to develop an in situ uranium mining operation in Custer and Fall River Counties in southwestern South Dakota (see Powertech's web site at http://www.powertechuranium.com.
 In 2007, the Board of Minerals and Environment issued Powertech a uranium exploration permit for the area.
 Powertech submitted an additional uranium exploration application in July 2008.
 The company has also started the process to obtain a large scale mine permit application.
 In August 2008, Powertech submitted a Request for Determination of Special, Exceptional, Critical, or Unique Lands and Notice of Intent to Mine, which is the first step in the mine permit process.
 In April 2009, the Board of Minerals and Environment determined the proposed mine area did not have special, exceptional, critical, or unique characteristics.

-The Order issued on Tuesday postponing next week’s hearings says the board will not continue its hearings until the Nuclear Regulatory Commission, U.S. Environmental Protection Agency have ruled and set the federal surety, and the state Water Management Board has decided the water rights.
+The hearing was continued to the week of November 11-15, 2013.
+However, the Board of Minerals and Environment issued an Order postponing the hearing until the Nuclear Regulatory Commission and the U.S. Environmental Protection Agency have ruled and set the federal surety, and the state Water Management Board has decided the water rights.
 The Order further states that until those areas are completed “…the BME cannot conditionally approve the permit and fulfill its statutory duties.”

 Powertech needs several local, state and federal permits before proposed in situ uranium mining can begin near Edgemont in southwestern South Dakota.